As I delve deeper into the corporate world, I’ve come closer to the realisation that at some point I’ll have to make an important decision:

 Do I wish to shape the world around me or do I let it shape me?

-The corporation for which I work has expectations from me which they regard as my ‘Intellectual Abilities’, yet as every encounter I have, every recommendation I forward, every innovative project I propose; ends up serving as a dead-end.
+The corporation for which I work for has expectations from me to which they regard to as my ‘Intellectual Abilities’, yet as every encounter I make, every recommendation I forward, every innovative project I propose; ends up serving as a dead-end.

 A dead-end which reads plainly as ‘corrupt’.
 That every meeting I’m being led into has a deeper meaning than what is initially presented to me, that my ‘Intellectual Abilities’ are not required to engage in the progress of the projects I propose but rather help serve a purpose that makes the company’s inside partner more wealthy.

 If I challenge the opinion presented by my superiors, I’m reduced to being ridiculed and I’m told that there’s gaps in my theories.
 If I sit still, smile, and formulate and execute the orders they present without argument; they seem content.